brandonJamesPlummer/stl/README.md

 ## Usage

 Feel free to use and customize the code in this repository for your own email newsletter projects.
 Whether it's for personal or professional use, you're welcome to modify the content, styles, and images to suit your needs.
 Have fun creating engaging email newsletters!

+## Deployed Email

+Check out the deployed STL Sounds Email Newsletter [here](https://brandonplummer.com/STL_Sounds/) to see it in action!

 ## Contributing